jrtechnologies/yum/README.md

 ## Credits

-This software was developed suring the Training Bootcamp 2017 at [JR Technologies](http://www.jrtechnologies.com).
+This software was developed during the Training Bootcamp 2017 at [JR Technologies](http://www.jrtechnologies.com).

 Team members:
 * Lazos Christos